You are listening to the Sean Hannity Radio Show Podcast.

 This is the Sean Hannity show.

-I think that Trey Gowdy montage is probably the most damning thing you've ever heard.
+I think that Trey Gowdy montage is probably the most damning thing you've ever heard, and it makes you wonder how did she get away with all of this.

 We've got new information.

-Our friends over at Judicial Watch continue their pursuit of truth and and the public's right to know as they look through their Freedom of Information Act request.
+Our friends over at Judicial Watch continue their pursuit of truth and the public's right to know as they look through their Freedom of Information Act request.

-And what they've got is new information of pay-to-play at the Clinton Foundation and other evidence of other deleted emails.
+And what they've got is new information of pay to play at the Clinton Foundation and other evidence of other deleted emails.

 Anyway, newly released emails.